JaspervanRiet/duck_router/duck_router/doc/stateful-navigation.md

 ## Bottom sheet

 This example shows how one might implement a bottom sheet containing a login/registration flow.
 It uses the [modal_bottom_sheet](https://pub.dev/packages/modal_bottom_sheet) package to accomplish that.
-This example combines usage of a [StatefulLocation] with custom pages, see also [Custom Pages](https://pub.dev/documentation/duck_router/latest/topics/Custom-pages-topic.html).
+To achieve cases like these, [DuckRouter] provides the convenience class [FlowLocation], a wrapper around [StatefulLocation].
+This example combines usage of a [FlowLocation] with custom pages, see also [Custom Pages](https://pub.dev/documentation/duck_router/latest/topics/Custom-pages-topic.html).

 ```dart
 class SheetPage<T> extends DuckPage<T> {